Uniqueness class of solutions to a class of linear evolution equations: Abstract

 \section{Abstract}

-We study the wave equation on infinite graphs.
+In this paper, we study the wave equation on infinite graphs.
 On one hand, in contrast to the wave equation on manifolds, we construct an example for the non-uniqueness for the Cauchy problem of the wave equation on graphs.
 On the other hand, we obtain a sharp uniqueness class for the solutions of the wave equation.
 The result follows from the time analyticity of the solutions to the wave equation in the uniqueness class.
+In the last part, we extend the result to a wide class of linear evolution equations.